subsquid/docs/docs/giant-squid-api/README.md

 # Giant Squid API

 :::warning
 The Giant Squid API is currently under active development and this part of the documentation is largely outdated.
-Reach out at [DevSquid chat](https://t.me/HydraDevs) to get support on the Giant Squid API.
+Reach out at [SquidDevs chat](https://t.me/HydraDevs) to get support on the Giant Squid API.
 :::

 ## Overview